 Free NLP Training - Can NLP be learnt for free and if so where?

-Can NLP be learnt for free, and what is the most effective form of free NLP training?
+Can NLP be learnt for free?
+What is the most effective form of free NLP training?
 Which NLP resources are the most useful for free information on NLP?

 Well, it depends upon your goal.

-If you want to work as an NLP practitioner then a practitioner training is essential, otherwise what are the alternatives?
+If you want to work as an NLP practitioner then a practitioner training is essential.
+Aside from the knowledge gained, and the certificate, an NLP Practitioner course is the best way to gain experience working with clients.
+But if you're not planning on working with other people, then what are the alternatives?

 NLP Books